Give Your Lawn a Boost

 Soil Preparation is Key

 Before sodding a new lawn, prepare the soil.
 A simple way to improve your soil is to apply organic amendments.
 As soil structure is improved, the soil becomes healthy and can support deeper root growth.
 Adding organic matter will improve the drainage and aeration of heavy clay soils, as well as improve the water-holding capacity of sandy and granite-based soils.
+You may also find that removing the top layer will help to reduce the chances of weeds and mushrooms appearing during the later months in the year.

 Quality organic amendments also help unlock mineral elements so they are available to the plants and help speed up the formation of a living and healthy soil.
 Soon your lawn will be easy to maintain with some basic lawn care practices.
+Whilst very heavy, soil can be disposed of in a variety of skip sizes, it's usually best to stick to no larger than a 6 yard skip so that it can be lifted safely by the lorry.

 Core Aeration Gives Your Lawn Breathing Room